Moving to Louisiana? Tips for Going the Distance

 And if you need renovations, you might find the pace is a little different than what you are accustomed to, so laissez les bon temps rouler (a Cajun French phrase for “let the good times roll”) and accept the slower pace.

-Checklist When Moving to Florida or Louisiana
+Checklist When Moving to Louisiana

 When you move to a new state, there are several things you need to do right away once you have established residency: